Skip Navigation

 Filing an AIF meets one of the qualification criteria for filing a short form prospectus.
 The issuer needs to ensure it meets all qualification criteria in order to file a short form prospectus.
 This set out in Part 2 of National Instrument 44-101 Short Form Prospectus Distributions.

 The timelines for review periods for prospectus and pre-filing waiver applications are set out under National Policy 11-202 Process for Prospectus Review in Multiple Jurisdictions.
 For novel issues, issuers are recommended to make a pre-filing under Part 8 of NP 11-202 to ensure that the novel issue is considered prior to the prospectus filing to avoid delays during the prospectus review process.
 There is no fee for prospectus pre-filings that do not relate to a waiver application.
-The fee for a waiver application is $4500.00.
+The fee for a waiver application is $4500.00. however the fee for those waiver applications requesting an extension to file a final prospectus more than 90 days after the date of the preliminary receipt is $1,000.

 If an issuer's securities are being distributed on a best efforts basis, the distribution must cease within 90 days after the date of the receipt for the final prospectus.
 An issuer may extend the distribution period by a further 90 days by filing and obtaining a receipt for an amendment to the final prospectus; however, the total period of distribution must not end more than 180 days from the date of the receipt for the final prospectus.
 (Reference: National Instrument 41-101 General Prospectus Requirements, Section 8.2).